ucsb-cs16/w19/_info/syllabus.md

 If you miss a class, you miss the opportunity for the points on the in-class activity.
 Period.

-### Excused absense / "free day" accomodation
+### Excused absense

-There is no makeup, except for:

-*    excused absences that are arranged with and agreed to by the instructor **in advance**, for official UCSB activities
+**There is no make-up**, except for excused absences that are arranged with and agreed to by the instructor **in advance**, for official UCSB activities.
-*    **one** "sick-day/personal day" per student, per quarter (see below)

-To make up an assignment from a "sick-day/personal-day" or an excused absense, you must within one week of the absence or 24 hours before the final exam, whichever is earlier, come to office hours (this cannot be done in lab).

-In rare cases, if there is a documented family emergency, documented extended illness, documented required court appearance, or other situation beyond the students' control (with documentation) the instructor may grant additional make up days entirely at the instructor's discretion—but this is **not** a guarantee or a right.
+In rare cases, if there is a documented family emergency, documented extended illness, documented required court appearance, or other situation beyond the students' control (with documentation) the instructor may extend an assignment deadline, entirely at the instructor's discretion—but this is **not** a guarantee or a right.

 ## Grade assignment policy